+Lifeline Syria has become an Agency of Record with Furniture Bank.
 Furniture Bank is a charity that collects used furniture across the GTA and shares it free of charge with people who are starting a home in the GTA.
-You can go to their website to see their programs and services www.furniturebank.org
+For their programs and services, see www.furniturebank.org